jazzyjazzeroni/jazzys_cs100_project/README.md

 The Inventory class has been updated from our last UML class diagram.
 In the inventory, there will be two child classes that inherit from the Inventory class which are the Swords and Potion class.

-  Sword: Theodore will be equipped with a sword from the start of the game, and once the game    progresses, he will be able to find new swords that will be replaced from his old one.
-The gameMap will be utilized in this context
+  Sword: Theodore will be equipped with a sword from the start of the game, and once the game progresses, he will be able to find new swords that can replace his current sword (as the player can only carry one sword at a time).
+The gameMap will be utilized in this context:

 Potion: In the game, there will be different potions that can be found all over the gameMap

 These are all the new features that have been added to our Phase III.

 We analyzed the SOLID principles in regards to our UML diagram and made the changes we saw necessary.
-For the Single-Responsibility Principle (SRP), we organized the display and the screen layout into separate output classes.
+For the Single-Responsibility Principle (SRP), we organized the display/screen layouts into separate output classes.
 This is so that classes such as the enemy and main character classes did not have excessive responsibilities.
 We did not feel as though our UML diagram was in violation in any aspect of the Open-Closed Principle (OCP).
 For the Liskov Substitution Principle (LSP), we made it so our derived classes like Sword, can override the abstract class of Inventory.
 We felt as though our UML diagram did not violate any aspect of the Interface Segregation Principle (ISP).
 We felt as though our UML diagram did not violate any aspect of the Dependency Inversion Principle (DIP).

-The critical change applied to our code base was the separation of methods such as The group has noticed the original code base violated many of the Single Responsibility Principle with many classes such as the following: Main Character and Goblin class which inherit from the Character class.
+The critical change applied to our code base was the separation of methods.
+The group has noticed the original code base violated many of the Single Responsibility Principle with many classes such as the following: Main Character and Goblin class which inherit from the Character class.
 The Character class initially had methods such as getMovement(), setMovement(), getInventory() methods that led to the Goblin class inheriting these methods as well.
-The methods were then placed into the MainCharacter class in order to separate them
+The methods were then placed into the MainCharacter class in order to separate them.

 Another example that the group followed was the whole MenuPrinter class itself.
 The MenuPrinter class was made to only output lines and not take any input values to abide by the Single Responsibility Principle.

 The SOLID principles provided a guide for a more efficient and organized structure that allowed for the foundation of our program to be more readable.
 These principles enabled us, as programmers, to practice clean and concise coding.
-While coding, the group has noticed that with other suboptimal programming practices (i.e. using methods that are not needed for other classes, declaring data types or values that cause inconspicuous errors to the code base.
+While coding, the group has noticed that with other suboptimal programming practices (i.e. using methods that are not needed for other classes, declaring data types or values that cause inconspicuous errors to the code base).
 One principle that helped our group was the Single Responsibility Principle since we have encountered bugs in our program that were difficult to trace.
 However, when the group decided to separate the methods into different subclasses.
 We were able to backtrace where the bugs were coming from.